UD-Math-Data-Science-1/notes/_sources/network/degree.md

 friend_counts.sort_index(ascending=False)
 ```

-These "gregarious nodes" or *hubs* create the heavy tail in the degree distribution.
+These "gregarious nodes" or *hubs* are characteristic of many social and other real-world networks.

 +++

-We can compare the above distribution to those in a collection of ER graphs with the same size and expected average degree.
+We can compare the above distribution to that in a collection of ER graphs with the same size and expected average degree.

 ```{code-cell} ipython3
 n,e = twitch.number_of_nodes(),twitch.number_of_edges()